What to do when it’s time to break up

 I began planning my exit strategy immediately.

-2 – A couple of months later at work, there was a birthday party of one of the staff, and cupcakes were involved (as they often are in corporate environments).
+2 – A couple of months later at work, there was a birthday party for one of the staff, and cupcakes were involved (as they often are in corporate environments).
 Mingling with everyone as we explored the table of goodies, I learned that one set of cupcakes was “gluten-free,” and without even realizing it, I said,

 “Oh, really?
 My ex eats gluten-free.”
 Not realizing, I had just referred to my girlfriend as my ex.